 If speaking another language at home isn’t an option, there are still ways to help your little one learn a foreign language.
 There are programs designed specifically for teaching new languages to children, and you might be able to find a class or daycare program with bilingual immersion in your area.
 If not, there are online programs as well.
 You can also read books, sing songs, or watch videos in another language, speak another language to Baby as you learn it yourself, or maybe even hire a caregiver who speaks another language.

 What are the benefits?

-Your toddler won’t just be extra sophisticated with another language under his belt, he might also be extra smart!
+Your toddler won’t just be extra sophisticated with another language under her belt, she might also be extra smart!
 When a person knows two or more languages, they’re often more creative, better at problem-solving, and have improved cognitive skills.

-He may also benefit from increased academic performance later in life, improvement in his native language skills, and increased cultural awareness.
+She may also benefit from increased academic performance later in life, improvement in her native language skills, and increased cultural awareness.
 If other people in your family speak this language, it could also help connect your child to those family members and that culture, which is a really cool bonus.

 And don’t forget the most obvious benefit: children who know foreign languages are able to communicate with more people and grow in a really awesome language skill!
 Foreign languages are tres cool, non?